8base/Documentation/docs/frontend/connecting-to-data-sources-how-to-make-api-calls-(requests)-how-to-execute-a-graphql-query-mutation.md

 ---
 id: 'connecting-to-data-sources-how-to-make-api-calls-how-to-execute-a-graphql-query-mutation'
 sidebar_label: 'How to execute a GraphQL Query / Mutation'
+redirect_from: '/frontend/connecting-to-data-sources/how-to-make-api-calls-requests/how-to-execute-a-graphql-querymutation'
-slug: '/frontend/connecting-to-data-sources/how-to-make-api-calls-requests/how-to-execute-a-graphql-querymutation'
+slug: '/projects/frontend/connecting-to-data-sources/how-to-make-api-calls-requests/how-to-execute-a-graphql-querymutation'
 ---

 # How to execute a GraphQL Query/Mutation

 This article describes how developers can execute a GraphQL Query/Mutation request to an API.

-___
+---

 There are several strategies for running GraphQL Queries and Mutations in App Builder; both in development and the built app.
 They include:

 • Using the "Run" button in the Request Pane